-KEI performed a root-cause investigation on two Main Stem Isolation Valves (MSIV) that experienced unanticipated spindle loading.
-The MSIV was a swing-check style valve operated by a hydraulic actuator.
-An H-link and pins connected the actuator spindle to the tail-link/disc.
+Kalsi Engineering Inc performed a root-cause investigation on two Main Stem Isolation Valves (MSIV) that experienced unanticipated spindle loading.
+The MSIVs were a swing-check style valve operated by a hydraulic actuator.
+An H-link and pin connected the actuator spindle to the tail-link/disc.

 Inspection of the MSIV revealed that improper contact between the disc/tail link and body was present when the hydraulic actuator held the valve full open.
 The contact between the tail link and body prevented the spindle from loading properly against the backstop; for this reason, the full actuator force transmitted to the pins, H-link, and tail link.
 Daily changes in ambient temperature caused variations in the actuator thrust and caused stress cycles in the damaged components.

 KEI utilized Finite Element Analysis (FEA) and determined that the line-of-action through the spindle varied enough that the resulting stress in the fillet between the large and small diameter sections differed considerably.

 In the first MSIV, the stress in the fillet was high and caused the pinhole in the spindle to sever partially, shortly after valve installation.
 The partial spindle failure allowed the spindle to move up against the backstop and allowed the actuator thrust to react against the backstop instead of through the H-link and pins.